mwarning/openwrt-examples/README.md

   * /usr/bin/example1
   * /etc/config/example1
   * /etc/init.d/example1
-* cmake build system
+* uses cmake build system
 * source code is part of the package

 example2
 * dummy program written in C that just prints out a message
 * the following files will be installed:
   * /usr/bin/example2
-* make build system
+* uses make build system
 * source code is part of the package
 * package let you select features called "foo" and "bar"

 example3
 * like example1, but runs in background by means of [procd](https://wiki.openwrt.org/inbox/procd-init-scripts)
-* this is the preferred way to run a daemon on OpenWrt
+* this is the preferred way to run a program as a daemon on OpenWrt
 * the following files will be installed:
   * /usr/bin/example3
 * make build system